 This article covers all these things and more.
 We take a closer look at the similarities and differences between Hulu and Netflix to help you decide which one is more suitable for you.
 Let’s dive in.

-Hulu vs Netflix: Availability and device support
+Hulu vs Netflix: Availability

 Netflix is available in most parts of the world — you can subscribe to the service in more than 190 countries.
 Hulu, on the other hand, is only available in the US (and US military bases) and Japan.
 By the looks of it, it won’t make its way to other markets anytime soon.